-The Company's Option investments are classified as investments at fair value through profit or loss.
+The Company's Option investment is classified as an investment at fair value through profit or loss.

 On adoption of IFRS 9, the Company's Structured Deposit investment has been reclassified from an investment at fair value through profit and loss to amortised cost.